 8.24.010 Statutory Authorization

-The Legislature of the state has delegated the responsibility to local governmental units to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
+The State of Oregon has in ORS 197.175 delegated the responsibility to local governmental units to adopt floodplain management regulations designed to promote the public health, safety, and general welfare of its citizenry.
 Therefore, the city ordains and sets out the provisions of this chapter.

 8.24.030 Statement of Purpose

+J. Participate in and maintain eligibility for flood insurance and disaster relief.

 8.24.050 Definitions

 “Area of shallow flooding” means a designated AO or AH zone on the flood insurance rate map (FIRM) with base flood depths ranging from one to three feet, and/or where a clearly defined channel does not exist, where the path of flooding is unpredictable and indeterminate, and where velocity flow may be evident.
 AO zones are characterized as having sheet flow, and AH zones indicate ponding.
+For both AO and AH zones, adequate drainage paths are required around structures on slopes to guide floodwaters around and away from proposed structures.

 “Area of special flood hazard” means the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.
-Zones designating areas of special flood hazard on flood insurance rate maps always include the letters A or V. Also known as the special flood hazard area (SFHA).
+It is shown on the Flood Insurance Rate Map (FIRM) as zone A, AO, AH, A1-30, AE, A99, AR.
+Also known as the special flood hazard area (SFHA).

-“Base flood elevation (BFE)” means the water surface elevation during the base flood in relation to a specified datum.
+“Base flood elevation (BFE)” means the water surface elevation to which floodwater is anticipated to rise during the base flood.
 The BFE is depicted on the flood insurance rate map (FIRM) to the nearest foot and in the flood insurance study (FIS) to the nearest tenth of a foot.

 “Development” means any manmade change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, or drilling operations; or storage of equipment and materials located within the area of special flood hazard.
 Exemptions to the definition of development, for the purpose of administering this chapter, include:

-1. Signs, markets, aids, etc., placed by a public agency to serve the public; and
+1. Signs, markers, aids, etc., placed by a public agency to serve the public provided the encroachment in the special flood hazard area is no larger than a standard utility pole; and

 2. Residential gardens; provided, that they do not result in unauthorized, substantial alteration of topography; and provided, that gardening methods do not include the use or application of pesticides, herbicides, fertilizers or other toxic materials.

-“Floodway” or “regulatory floodway” means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
+“Floodway” or “regulatory floodway” means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.

-“Reasonably safe from flooding” means base flood waters will not inundate the land or damage structures and that any subsurface waters related to the base flood will not damage existing or proposed buildings.

-“Water dependent use” means a facility that cannot be used for its intended purpose unless it is located or carried out in close proximity to water.
-The term does not include long-term storage, manufacture, sales or service facilities.
+“Functionally Dependent Use” means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
+The term includes only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities, and does not include long term storage or related manufacturing facilities.

+“Highest Adjacent Grade” means the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure.

+“Reasonably safe from flooding” means development is designed and built to be safe from flooding based on consideration of current flood elevation studies, historical data, high water marks and other reliable data known to the community.
+In unnumbered A zones where flood elevation information is not available and cannot be obtained by practical means, reasonably safe from flooding means that the lowest floor is at least two feet above Highest Adjacent Grade.

+.